00fox/Ds2vJoy/README.md

 Install, remove and use @nefarius &co ViGEm separately or jointly to vJoy
 - Then you can have a fully remapped DS4 or X360
 - Or a simple copy of DS4/DS5 to X360, to simplify compatibility problems
-- Checkboxes are made to swap between DS or vJoy as source
+- Checkboxes are made to swap between DS or vJoy as source individually for each button

 ## Guardian
 ![Guardian](Doc/12.png)